Natural Hair Clay by WSP

 - Facility to wash out: 4

 The product identifies itself at Tobacco scented.
 I will admit barely being able to identify that scent.
-It is extremely discreet, but I will admit to having noticed that with other “clay” based preparations.
+It is extremely discreet, but this is also what I have noticed with other “clay” based preparations.
 The clay scent is strong and can easily mask everything else.
-Now this is not to say that this product smells of clay, no it remains a well balance arrangement of: clay, oil, soap and green tobacco.
-I liked it!
+Now this is not to say that this product smells of clay, no it remains a well balance arrangement of: clay, oil, soap and green tobacco and I liked it!

 Shout to Mel at WSP for putting her trust in Style4men.ca for this review. 🙂